enum class and Scoped Enumerations

 // paint(0); // 编译错误!

-enum class can specify an underlying type, defaulting to int.
-Once the underlying type is specified, the compiler knows the size of the enumeration at the point of declaration, making forward declarations feasible:
+enum class can specify the underlying type, defaulting to int.
+Once the underlying type is specified, the compiler knows the size of the enumeration at declaration time, making forward declarations feasible:

 // status.h —— 前向声明